rudolfmend/TestBenchTargetWinForms/README.md

 # SimpleTestApp

 A sample application designed to serve as a testing subject for developers creating monitoring, accessibility, or UI automation tools.
 This app provides predictable user interface elements and behaviors that developers can use to test their monitoring solutions.
-Works on Windows from 10 to the latest.
+Works on Windows 7, 8 and 8.1.

 ## Main features:
     - Small and fast application